Byk3y/sabisay/README.md

-# 🛡️ SabiSay
+# 🛡️ PakoMarket

 **Crypto-native prediction markets for Africa**

-SabiSay is a prediction market platform that allows users to stake USDC on real-world events.
+PakoMarket is a prediction market platform that allows users to stake USDC on real-world events.
 Inspired by Polymarket but simplified for Nigerian users, it provides a clean, mobile-first interface for betting on politics, economy, and other events.

 ## 🎯 Features